quadrismegistus/hashstash/README.md

 ## Features

 ### Convenient usage
-- Dictionary interface: but absolutely anything can be either a key or value (even functions, dataframes, etc)
+- Dictionary-like interface, except absolutely anything can be either a key or value (even unhashable entities like sets or unpicklable entities like lambdas, local functions, etc)

 - Multiprocessing support: connection pooling, multiprocessing locks, etc